The weak bound state with the non-zero charge density as the LHC 126.5 GeV state: Conclusions

 Previously, in \cite{Dziekuje_Jacek_nova_2} it was found that for $\lambda =1$ and for $p= 2$ a shallow minimum of the mass of the EWbgfms configuration droplet equal to $M^{min}_{q_{f}} \approx \pm q_{f} \times 66.7464 \; GeV$ appears.
 At that time the expectation was that the appearance of such bgfms configurations might be theoretically possible in the very dense microscopic objects that are created in heavy ion collisions \cite{ion-collisions}.
 In the present paper in Section~\ref{intersection}, the complete characteristics of two such bgfms configurations $s1_{q_{f}=2}$ and $s2_{q_{f}=2}$ were given.
 We only remind the reader that for the zero spin $s1_{q_{f}=2}$ state (realized for $\lambda \approx 0.0652 $) the mass of the EWbgfms droplet equal to $M^{min}_{q_{f} = 2} \approx 126.67$ ${\rm GeV}$ was obtained.
-The physical realization of the other EWbgfms $s2_{q_{f} = 2}$ state (at least as far as its mass is taken into account) is doubtful, as the fields configuration inside the droplet of its electrically neutral Wbgfms successor $s2_{i^{3}_{f} = \mp 1/2}$ is induced by one fermionic fluctuation only thus having a half spin value, which is not consistent with the observations reported in the LHC experiment \cite{spin_in_LHC_Miller_1,spin_in_LHC_Miller_2}, \cite{spin_in_LHC_Gao,spin_in_LHC_Englert,spin_in_LHC_Djouadi,spin_in_LHC_Ellis}. \\ Thus, the remaining, zero spin EWbgfms state $s1_{q_{f}=2}$ is the configuration in the minimum of the $M_{q_{f}}(r_{q_{f}})$ curve for $p=2$, $q_{f}=2$ and with $\lambda \approx 0.0652$ (see Figure~4a).
+The physical realization of the other EWbgfms $s2_{q_{f} = 2}$ state (at least as far as its mass is taken into account) is doubtful, as the fields configuration inside the droplet of its electrically neutral Wbgfms successor $s2_{i^{3}_{f} = \mp 1/2}$ is induced by one fermionic fluctuation only thus having a half spin value, which is less consistent with the observations reported in the LHC experiment \cite{spin_in_LHC_Miller_1,spin_in_LHC_Miller_2}, \cite{spin_in_LHC_Gao,spin_in_LHC_Englert,spin_in_LHC_Djouadi,spin_in_LHC_Ellis}.
+As it was previously mentioned only, the algebraic mean of the mass of the central solutions $s1$ and $s2$, i.e., 126.67 GeV and 123.7 GeV, respectively, is equal to 125.185 GeV. \\ Thus, the remaining, zero spin EWbgfms state $s1_{q_{f}=2}$ is the configuration in the minimum of the $M_{q_{f}}(r_{q_{f}})$ curve for $p=2$, $q_{f}=2$ and with $\lambda \approx 0.0652$ (see Figure~4a).
 It lies on the $M^{min}_{q_{f}=2}(\lambda)$ curve at the point of its intersection with the boundary curve $M^{max}_{i^{3}_{f}=\mp 1}(\lambda=\lambda_{\max} \approx 0.0652)$ (see Figure~8a).
 The intersection point is interpreted as the one that corresponds to the transition of the electrically charged EWbgfms configuration $s1_{q_{f}=2}$ to the electrically uncharged zero spin Wbgfms state $s1_{i^{3}_{f} = \mp 1}$, which has the mass $M^{max}_{i^{3}_{f}=\mp 1} \approx 126.67$ ${\rm GeV}$, as can be seen in Figure~8b.
 In Section~\ref{intersection} it was argued that the configuration $s1_{i^{3}_{f} = \mp 1}$ corresponds to the LHC $\sim 126.5$ GeV zero spin state.
-This physically interesting solution, which is discussed in the present paper, has not been found before (see Figure~8a). \\
+This physically interesting solution, which is discussed in the present paper, has not been found before (see Figure~8a). \\ In this paper it was also noted that for both the EWbgfms and Wbgfms configurations the non-zero charge fluctuations (fundamentally $\varrho_{f Y}$) imply a non-zero value of the self-consistent field $\delta \neq 0$ of the scalar fluctuation $\varphi_{f}$ (compare Notes in Section~\ref{electric} below Eq.(\ref{Pdz_56}) and in Section~\ref{neutral} below Eq.(\ref{Pdz_70})).
+Thus, in the more fundamental theory, the self-consistent field $\delta$ could be a secondary quantity.
+Because for both EWbgfms and Wbgfms configurations (for which $\varrho_{f Y} \neq 0$), we find that the limit $\varrho_{f Y} \rightarrow 0$ implies $\delta \rightarrow v$ thus a derivative meaning for the parameter $v$ of the scalar fluctuation potential may also be suggested. \\ Finally, if Wbgfms state $s1_{i^{3}_{f} = \mp 1}$ is interpreted as the LHC $\sim 126.5$ GeV one, then this means that the value of $\lambda = \lambda_{max} \approx 0.0652$, which is the constant parameter of the CGSW model, is a little bit bigger than the limiting stability value $\lambda^{limit} = g^{2}/(16 \; cos^{4}\Theta_{W}) \approx 0.0451$ (see Section~\ref{neutral} and Figures~7a-b).
+A bgfms state exists for $\lambda \approx 0.0652$ only (although other specific values of $\lambda $ are possible in an extension of the model, see Eq.(\ref{pairs of states})).
+Therefore, a Wbgfms configuration of fields with $\varrho_{f Z \; SR}$ bigger than $\varrho_{f Z \; SR max} \approx 9.249 \times 10^6$ ${\rm GeV}^3$ (which is the density for $s1_{i^{3}_{f} = \mp 1}$ state, calculated in accordance with Eq.(\ref{rhomax})) lies above the $s1_{i^{3}_{f} = \mp 1}$ state in the instability region (see Figure~7), and is unstable in the $W^{\pm}$ sector.
+Therefore, as was suggested in \cite{Dziekuje_Jacek_nova_2}, it radiates to the states with $\varrho_{f Z \, SR} \leq \varrho_{f Z \, SR max}$ or decays into stable particles, i.e. photons, leptons, hadrons and neutrinos, as was described in Section~\ref{process}.